-We are intending to acquire a 1 bedroom flat in Northfield with a mortgage.
-We like our Northfield lawyer, however the bank advise she’s not on their "panel".
-We have to appoint one of the bank panel solicitors or continue with our Northfield lawyer as well as pay for one of their panel lawyers to act for them.
-We feel that this is inequitable; is there anything we can do?
+My husband and I are buying a 2 bedroom flat in Northfield with a mortgage.
+We like our Northfield solicitor, but the mortgage company advise he's not on their "panel".
+We have to appoint one of the lender panel conveyancing practices or retain our Northfield conveyancing practitioner as well as pay for one of their panel lawyers to represent them.
+This feels very unfair; can we not demand that the bank use our Northfield conveyancing practitioner ?

-How does conveyancing in Northfield differ for newly converted properties?
+How does conveyancing in Northfield differ for new build properties?

-Most buyers of new build or newly converted property in Northfield come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is finished.
-This is because new home sellers in Northfield tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Northfield contact us having been asked by the seller to sign contracts and commit to the purchase even before the house is finished.
+This is because new home sellers in Northfield tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Northfield or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Northfield or who has acted in the same development.

 Over the last few months I have been searching for a flat up to £245,000 and found one round the corner in Northfield I like with open areas and transport links in the vicinity, however it only has 49 years on the lease.
 I can't really find anything else in Northfield for this price, so just wondered if I would be making a grave error purchasing a lease with such few years left?